-During 2019/20 a restructure of the Council's Senior Management Team took place to better integrate services and draw out greater efficiencies.
-The Council consolidated into two service delivery portfolios, People and Partnerships with two Strategic Director's (one shared with the NHS) and Place with one Strategic Director.
+During 2019/20 a restructure of the Council's Senior Management Team, as illustrated in the table below, took place to better integrate services and draw out greater efficiencies.
+The Council consolidated into two service delivery portfolios, People and Partnerships with two Strategic Directors (one shared with the NHS) and Place with one Strategic Director.
 This approach will maximise the efficiency and effectiveness of service delivery for communities and the employment opportunities for staff.